steemit/smt-whitepaper/smt-manual/manual.md

 ]
 ```

-[This spreadsheet](ito-parameters.ods) will make the relationship clear.
+[This spreadsheet](ico-parameters.ods) will make the relationship clear.

 #### GAMMA

 The GAMMA token is like BETA, but with one difference:  The
 large `max_unit_ratio` means that the maximum issue of 1.5 million
-tokens is reached very early in the ITO.
-This ITO effectively
+tokens is reached very early in the ICO.
+This ICO effectively
 divides 1.5 million GAMMA tokens between contributors (provided at least
 5 STEEM is contributed).